 We’re so used to living with ourselves, we can’t see how unique and special we are!
 For example, I lived and taught in Africa for three years.
 I shrug it off as a normal, common part of life.
 But when I tell people I lived in Africa, they’re actually interested in me!
 Sometimes I forget that living and working oversees is a cool thing to do.
 And that’s the tricky part about assets: sometimes you can’t see them because you’re living right in the middle of them.
 You take them for granted, which doesn’t help you start over with curiosity and confidence.
 Get help identifying your assets, especially if you’re a shy or tentative woman over fifty.

-Face your liabilities
+Take stock of your liabilities

 McDonald works with women who are transitioning from prison life.
 I haven’t discussed the liabilities part of my “how to identify assets and liabilities” claim yet – but I am certain that leaving prison and starting over with a criminal record is perceived as a liability by both the woman and the community she eventually settles in.